Transition into University (the W Curve)

 Culture Shock (halfway through Semester One)

 This phase can happen a few weeks after they have started here, and it usually a shock to students.
-It happens generally when the realisation of settling down hits, and perhaps they are finding elements of University life not what they expected.
+It happens generally when the realisation of settling down hits, and perhaps they are finding elements of University life are not what they expected.
 It is also typically the coldest and darkest time of year and the pressure builds up towards the end of term assessments.

 Initial Adjustment (towards the end of Semester One)